-The advantages of fitting average curves are numerous: the average data are less noisy than the trial data.
-It is therefore possible that the parameters $\{\hat{a}, \hat{b}, \hat{c}\}$ estimated from the averaged data will be more accurate (as shown in the Appendix).
-Further, the block average function $\bar{f}(n)$ is not more complex or more difficult to fit using a minimization algorithm (and Eq.
-3 or 4).
+The advantages of fitting average curves are numerous.
+The average data are less noisy than the trial data.
+It is therefore possible that the parameters $\{\hat{a}, b, \hat{c}\}$, estimated from the average data, will be more accurate (as is shown in Appendix A).
+Furthermore, for many popular core functions, the block average function $\overline{f}(n)$ is not more complex or more difficult to fit using a minimization algorithm (and Equation 3 or 4).
 In particular, it has exactly the same number of free parameters.
-We updated the learning curve estimation program PASTIS to fit the block average functions (source code available at http://mapageweb.umontreal.ca/cousined/papers/02-pastis).
+We updated the learning curve estimation program PASTIS to fit the block average functions (source code available at http:// mapageweb.umontreal.ca/cousined/papers/02-pastis).
 However, it still requires that the modeler make an assumption about which type of curves (power, exponential, or other) underlies the data.
-Finally, when using block average data, standard errors can be computed around the core function.
+Finally, when block average data are used, standard errors can be computed around the core function.

-The form of averaging presented here is a within-subject average.
-As shown by Estes (1956), between-subject averaging is risky if the individual subjects have different learning rates c.
-Indeed, the average of $f_1, f_2, ..., f_s$ cannot be solved unless the individual cs are known or are all equal.
-We presented in the second section a test of curvature based on Rao's test of linear hypothesis which can be use in order to solve this problem...
+The form of averaging presented here is a withinsubjects average.
+As has been shown by Estes (1956), between-subjects averaging is risky if the individual subjects have different learning rates c.
+Indeed, the average of f_1, f_2, \ldots, f_s cannot be solved unless the individual cs are known or are all equal.
+In the second section, we presented a test of curvature based on Rao's (1959) test of the linear hypothesis, which can be used to decide whether the curvatures are equal or not.